B1.4 Estimate the number of objects in collections of up to 50, and verify their estimates by counting

 Skill: Estimating the Number of Objects

 An understanding of the concept of quantity is essential for developing the ability to estimate, judge magnitude, and appreciate proportional relationships.
-Students develop their estimating skills by becoming aware of relationships between quantities (Is this quantity closer to 10 or 20?) and by judging order of magnitude; for example, a student who estimates that there are 100 chips in a set, when there are actually only 40, has not developed a good sense of magnitude.
-However, someone who estimates that there are 50 chips in a set has a better sense of magnitude.
+Students develop their estimating skills by becoming aware of relationships between quantities (Is this quantity closer to 10 or 20?) and by judging order of magnitude; for example, a student who estimates that there are 100 counters in a set, when there are actually only 40, has not developed a good sense of magnitude.
+However, someone who estimates that there are 50 counters in a set has a better sense of magnitude.
 Students should therefore be encouraged in the early grades to question the reasonableness of their estimates.
-Manipulatives, such as 10 frames, help develop estimation skills because they allow students to visualize quantities.
+Manipulatives, such as ten frames, help develop estimation skills because they allow students to visualize quantities.

 Estimation is a process whereby visual and mental information is used to assess the magnitude of a quantity.
 Estimates play an important role in our daily communications by giving us approximate quantities - this happens through the media (nearly 40 people were waiting in line at the new local store, for example) as well as in everyday life (two litres of milk cost about $5, for example).